ilchen/cryptopals/README.md

 ### Challenge 55.
 MD4 Collisions
 [Challenge 55](https://cryptopals.com/sets/7/challenges/55) is probably one of the most interesting to work on in the first 7 sets.
 I succeeded in implementing it in a uniform Object-Oriented way, which aids readability and maintainability.
-The implementation is also blazingly fast -- it finds a collison within a few seconds.
+The implementation is also blazingly fast &mdash; it finds a collison within a few seconds.
 Here is one found with it:
 ```$xslt
 Collision found between
 	683E10B651E9185B4D9886D90B7634AE7C4D753533F75041C388E6ACF20CF8B12BA9C27368F09B22EDCE3445BBFED7E8636EDB70070DF0EB7449FA54E421D246